quicwg/base-drafts/draft-ietf-quic-transport.md

 Computing the server's first flight for a full handshake is potentially expensive, requiring both a signature and a key exchange computation.
-In order to prevent computaitonal DoS attacks, QUIC incorporates a cheap token exchange mechanism which allows servers to validate a client's IP address prior to doing any expensive computations ad the cost of a single round trip.
+In order to prevent computational DoS attacks, QUIC incorporates a cheap token exchange mechanism which allows servers to validate a client's IP address prior to doing any expensive computations at the cost of a single round trip.
 After a successful handshake, servers can issue new tokens to a client which will allow new connection establishment without incurring this cost.